tipofyzik/mongodb_for_storing_sensor_data/README.md

 <img width="407" height="184" alt="image" src="https://github.com/user-attachments/assets/99d281bb-8c13-47c3-978a-0a45416e8e47" />

 Regarding functions:
 When you insert the data, the program loads the initial dataset with only four primary columns (ts, device, temp, humidity) into MongoDB.
-To add the remained columns into database you can both update existing documents (only the first 1,000 rows for testing purposes) and add them as separate documents.
-To demonstrate that the process works correctly, the program displays five randomly selected records from the updated subset both before and after the update.
+To add the remained columns into database you can both update existing documents and add them as separate documents.
+To demonstrate the update process, the user can select a time interval and update the corresponding records with additional attributes.
+A small number of records is displayed before and after the update for verification purposes..

 ## Architecture Overview
 ```mermaid